Angela and her older brother with her dad when he graduated from pharmacy school

 My Gift to You

-My gift for you is a short estate-planning conversation guide to help start the conversation with your parents.
+So to help you be more prepared, my gift for you is a short estate-planning conversation guide to help start the conversation with your parents.
 Pay it forward and share with others, too.
 I will help if I can.
-Send me an email or add a comment below.
-I’d love to hear how it goes or your suggestions on how to prepare for it.
+Send me an email or call.
+I’d love to hear how it goes and learn from your suggestions.

 PS.
 I’m not an attorney or a Certified Financial Planner, CFP®, or an investment advisor.
 I’m a mom and a wife.
 A daughter and a sister.
 Wanting things easier for you than it was for me.
 That’s all.